-- A. A public realm and landscape strategy for the IAMP shall be submitted as part of the IAMP DCO application based on the following key principles: - i.
-Marking key gateways into the site; - ii.
-A comprehensive , wayfinding strategy for cyclists and pedestrians; - iii.
-Use of street furniture and landmarks to reinforce the identity of the IAMP; - iv.
-Consistent use of road and pavement materials to reinforce a clear street hierarchy; - v.
-Provision of green and blue infrastructure at street level; and

-- vi.
-Use of low-level lighting within and closer to sensitive ecological areas. - B. Compliance with the IAMP AAP design objectives shall be demonstrated by the scheme promoter through the submission of a Design Code as part of the IAMP DCO application.

-This policy sets out the over-arching principles for addressing the key public realm and landscape elements of the masterplan, in order to deliver a scheme with a sense of place and which creates its own, unique identity.

-The policy requires the preparation of a public realm and landscape strategy in accordance with the recommendations from the Environmental Impact Assessment.
+- A. A public realm and landscape strategy for the IAMP shall be submitted as part of the IAMP DCO application is required to accompany development proposals, based on the following key principles: - Mmarking key gateways into the site; - ii.
+Aa comprehensive, wayfinding strategy for cyclists and pedestrians; - iii.
+Uuse of street furniture and landmarks to reinforce the identity of the IAMP, including within the Hub; - iv.
+Cconsistent use of road and pavement materials to reinforce a clear street hierarchy; - v.
+Pprovision of green and blue infrastructure at street level; and - vi.
+Uuse of low-level lighting within and closer to sensitive ecological areas. - B. Compliance with the IAMP AAP design objectives shall be demonstrated by the scheme promoter through the submission of a Design Code. as part of the IAMP DCO application. - 130.
+This policy sets out the over-arching principles for addressing the key public realm and landscape elements of the masterplan, in order to deliver a scheme with a sense of place and which creates its own, unique identity. - 131.
+The policy requires the preparation of a public realm and landscape strategy in accordance with the recommendations from the Environmental Impact Assessment accompanying proposed development applications.
 The strategy is required to set out materials and finishes, landscaping works, street furniture, lighting and gateway and boundary treatments.